craig-willis/icasa/docs/variables.md

 | Description | Variable description |
 | Unit/Type | Variable type or units |

+Variables appear to be strictly quantitative.
 Temporal granularity is encoded in the variable name (LAID = leaf area index on a given day).

 ### AgMIP JSON Data Objects

-Below is an example of the ICASA measured variables encoded using the AgMIP JSON Data Objects:
+Below is an example of the ICASA measured variables encoded using the AgMIP JSON Data Objects.
+Method and units are assumed:
 ```
 "observed": {
     "summary": {